Aaland01/moviesearch/README.md

 Project website for searching for movies by year and/or title, individual movie data, and people involved in the movies.

+Dependent on API of movies data from 1990 - 2023, from IMDB

 ## Frameworks
 React, Vite, Reactstrap + bootstrap